Skip to main content

 Overview

-If your platform automates outbound messages on WhatsApp, Messenger, or Instagram for your clients, Encore can supply one extra outbound message per conversation: a complimentary, brand-safe offer (Apple Music free trial, Disney+ trial, etc.) sent alongside the response your client already sends.
+If your platform automates outbound messages for your clients — on WhatsApp, Messenger, Instagram, SMS, or any other text channel — Encore can supply one extra outbound message per conversation: a complimentary, brand-safe offer (Apple Music free trial, Disney+ trial, etc.) sent alongside the response your client already sends.
 The integration is one REST call; no SDK to install, no per-message webhook to host.
-You pass us the recipient identifier in the request.
-We return a fully-composed Graph API body with the recipient already populated — add your Authorization header and POST it to graph.facebook.com as-is.
+You pass us just the conversation identifier and three targeting attributes.
+We return the offer’s link + context fields — a branded short clickUrl plus title, description, imageUrl, advertiserName, and the campaign perk.
+We don’t compose a message for you: you build the reply from these fields and send it as a text message through whatever messaging API you already use.

 When to call us